prefrontalcortex/DomeTools/package/README.md

-# Dome Tools
+# Dome Creator
 by prefrontal cortex

 ## Description

-This package provides a highly efficient realtime fulldome toolkit for Unity.
+This package provides a **highly efficient realtime fulldome toolkit** for Unity.
+It allows you to **create, transmit and view** fulldome video and audio in real-time.

-It has two modes:
+It has two rendering modes:

-1. **Dome Warp, a novel invariant distortion technique** Much faster (single view), can be used with postprocessing, can be used with volumetric effects
+1. **Dome Warp – A novel single-view dome-invariant rendering technique**
+   - Much faster (single view)
+   - Can be used with postprocessing effects without visible seams
+   - Can be used with volumetric effects
-   Best suited for real-time applications
+   - Excellent for real-time applications
-   Best suited for spatial content (content that is around the viewer, not just on the floor plane)
+   - Best suited for spatial content (content that is around the viewer, not just on the floor plane)
-   View angle is limited to 180°
+   - View angle is limited to 180°
+   - Ability to art direct the perceived depth of the scene

-2. **A traditional cubemap-based approach**
+2. **Traditional Cubemap-based approach**
-   Much slower (renders 5-6 views)
+   - Much slower (renders 5-6 views)
+   - Postprocessing with local effects will lead to visible seams
+   - Best suited for horizon-focussed content (e.g. streets, landscapes)
+   - Fixed viewpoint (center of the dome)
-   Flexible view angle (up to 360°)
+   - Flexible view angle (up to 360°)

-Both result in a fulldome projection in the common "Dome Master" format (equidistant azimuthal fisheye).
+Both result in a fulldome projection in the common "Dome Master" format (formally known as _Equidistant Azimuthal Fisheye Projection_).
 The toolkit supports BiRP, URP, and HDRP render pipelines, and is provided as UPM package.

+Content can be streamed via [NDI](https://ndi.video/tools/download/) to a physical dome or [viewed on a simulated dome](https://github.com/prefrontalcortex/DomeTools) in VR or on a desktop monitor.

 ## Installation